Let Network Decide What to Learn: Symbolic Music Understanding Model Based on Large-scale Adversarial Pre-training: Conclusion

 \section{Conclusion}

-In this paper, we present Adversarial-MidiBERT for SMU, the first method to address the bias problem of pre-trained models in MIR through adversarial pre-training method.
-Additionally, we introduce a mask fine-tuning approach that significantly enhances the model's accuracy and convergence speed on downstream tasks.
-Our method achieves remarkable performance on four SMU tasks, especially on the sequence-level tasks.
-In the future, we aim to explore the application of our method to music generation tasks and NLP tasks.
+In this paper, we present Adversarial-MidiBERT for SMU, addressing the bias problem of pre-trained models in MIR through an adversarial pre-training method.
+Additionally, we introduce a mask fine-tuning approach that significantly enhances the model's accuracy on downstream tasks.
+Our method achieves remarkable performance on four SMU tasks, particularly on sequence-level tasks.
+In the future, we aim to explore the application of our method to music generation and NLP tasks.
 Furthermore, additional experiments can be conducted to further elucidate the principles of the proposed adversarial mechanism.